 Gusto does not support flexible (variable) “courtesy” withholding–for now, there are safeguards in place to make sure that the required payroll taxes, both unemployment taxes and income withholding taxes, are calculated and withheld based on the work address on file for employees during the work period you pay them for.

-For states with reciprocal agreements, once you’ve set up reciprocity in Gusto the employee’s home address is factored into the income tax withholding logic.
+For states with reciprocal agreements, once you’ve set up reciprocity in Gusto, the employee’s home address is factored into the income tax withholding logic.

-*Exception: courtesy withholding is supported for employees who work in Idaho, and live in either Washington or Wyoming.
+*Exception: Courtesy withholding is supported for employees who work in Idaho, and live in either Washington or Wyoming.

 When hiring a remote employee, you’ll need to follow the pay and labor laws in the state where they are—which could differ from the laws in the state where your business is located.